Riley Greene Player Props: Tigers vs. Rays

-Riley Greene -- with a slugging percentage of .585 in his past 10 games, including two home runs -- will be in action for the Detroit Tigers against the Tampa Bay Rays, with Zack Littell on the mound, on August 4 at 6:40 PM ET.
+The Detroit Tigers, including Riley Greene and his .575 slugging percentage over his past 10 games, battle starter Aaron Civale and the Tampa Bay Rays at Comerica Park, Saturday at 1:10 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Pirates.
+In his previous game he had a hitless showing (0-for-3) against the Rays.

 Riley Greene Game Info & Props vs. the Rays